kinaDespicable/news-feed/README.md

 - `Lombok`
 - `io.jsonwebtoken`

+##### Postgres database was used.
+In `application.properties` file has configurations for connecting to database.
+Also in the `src.main.resources.db` directory there are some SQL scirpts that might come in handy when mock data is needed.

 ##### If you are using postman first of all get token from `http://localhost:8080/api/v1/auth/authentication` url by specifying credentials in `Body` tab.
 Then before hitting any endpoint in `Authorization` tab choose type `Bearer Token` and insert retrieved token into input field.
 If you are not using Postman, use it :)